Clinton and Essex

 Marinas | Clinton

-Indian River Marina offers 35 slips that can accommodate sail and powerboats up to a maximum length of 22 feet and a maximum beam of 8 feet.
-Additionally, the marina provides power, fresh water, a bathroom, an outdoor shower, changing rooms, a picnic and BBQ area, and a screened gazebo.
+Indian River Marina offers 35 slips that can accommodate boats up to 22 feet and a maximum beam of 8 feet.
+Additionally, the marina has power, fresh water, a picnic and BBQ area, and a screened gazebo.
 Because the Indian River is tidal, navigating certain bends at low tide can be difficult.
 For this reason, the marina provides monthly custom tide charts for their location.

 Essex